 Three questions you need to ask before arranging a group interview are Why, When and How.

 Candidates who are sitting across from your desk for a one-on-one conversation are going to behave differently than they would with peers or competitors.
 A mass interview allows you to assign tasks to the group and observe candidates’ soft skills in action.
-You’ll be able to evaluate:

-Communication skills: Can they interact with the group easily or do they find it taxing?
+- Evaluate communication skills — Can they interact with the group easily or do they find it taxing?
 Do they ask questions if they don’t understand something?
 Do they ask for help from their co-interviewees?
 Are they comfortable answering interview questions in front of others, or do they become wallpaper?

-Leadership tendencies: Is there one candidate who takes the reins and delegates tasks?
+- Spot leadership tendencies — Is there one candidate who takes the reins and delegates tasks?
 Does that person also motivate the group and offer “management” advice as they work?

-Teamwork: Are candidates working together, or have some separated themselves from the group?
+- Watch for teamwork — Are candidates working together, or have some separated themselves from the group?
 Do they seem united?
 Does anyone seem overly competitive?

 A group interview should be held after careful evaluation of the candidates’ application packets.
 Once you have decided on your top picks, the group interview can be used for an initial round of interview questions and to observe performance in a group setting.
 The process helps hiring managers further narrow down the selection and decide who to bring in for one-on-one or panel interviews.